surveyjs/survey-creator/docs/Create-Custom-Widget.md

   },
   /**
    * This function returns true when we decided to apply our widget to the question.
-   * This function is requried.
+   * This function is required.
    * SurveyJS Library allows to apply only one custom widget to a question.
    * If there are several custom widgets that can be applied to the same question,
    * then the first custom widget in the custom widget collection wins.